f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

   :align: center
   :scale: 40%

-The r5000 appliance has a similar architecture but since it hits a different price/performance point than the r10000 it has less FPGA's, CPUs, and fewer physical ports.
+The r5000 appliance has a similar architecture but since it hits a different price/performance point than the r10000 it has fewer FPGA's, CPUs, and fewer physical ports.

 .. image:: images/rseries_performance_and_sizing/image2.png
   :align: center
   :scale: 40%

-Both the r4000 & r2000 appliances have a slightly different hardware architecture than the r5000 and r10000 appliances.
+Both the r4000 and r2000 appliances have a slightly different hardware architecture than the r5000 and r10000 appliances.
 They still run F5OS-A software, but they do not utilize FPGA's for hardware offload, and instead perform these functions in software and leverage SR-IOV.
-This means that CPU's do not need to be dedicated to the F5OS layer leaving more CPU for tenants.
+This means that CPUs do not need to be dedicated to the F5OS layer, leaving more CPU for tenants.
 These platforms also run a different class of Intel processing, and do not utilize hyperthreading like the higher end platforms do.
 These appliances are positioned for smaller scale environments and they do not support 40Gb or 100Gb interfaces.
 Instead they support 1Gb, 10Gb, and 25Gb interfaces.
 Below is the architecture of the r4000 appliance.

 .. image:: images/rseries_performance_and_sizing/image3.png
   :align: center
   :scale: 40%

-The r2000 appliance has a similar architecture like the r4000, but it has less memory and CPU cores.
+The r2000 appliance has a similar architecture to the r4000, but it has less memory and fewer CPU cores.

 .. image:: images/rseries_performance_and_sizing/image4.png
   :align: center
   :scale: 40%

 **Note: In the initial 1.0.x versions of F5OS-A (for rSeries appliances), not all FPGA HW offload functions are enabled.
-Many will be added in the subsequent TMOS & F5OS releases.
+Many will be added in the subsequent TMOS and F5OS releases.
 AFM DDoS mitigation offload is not fully supported in v1.0.x versions of F5OS-A and will run in software similar to how it would run in a BIG-IP VE.
-SSL & Compression HW offload are fully supported in the initial v1.0.x F5OS-A releases, as is FASTL4 HW offload.
+SSL and Compression HW offload are fully supported in the initial v1.0.x F5OS-A releases, as is FASTL4 HW offload.
 CGNAT, PEM, SPDAG, VXLAN, 802.1Q-in-Q (double) VLAN tagging, vWire, VLAN Groups, are not supported in the initial F5OS-A 1.0.x releases, and are being prioritized for a future release.**

-When comparing rSeries to the previous generation iSeries appliances it is important to note that rSeries provides more options for network connectivity including 25GB and 100Gb Ethernet support. rSeries appliances are generally providing up to 2x more performance than the previous generation iSeries appliances.
+When comparing rSeries to the previous generation iSeries appliances, it is important to note that rSeries provides more options for network connectivity including 25GB and 100Gb Ethernet support. rSeries appliances are generally providing up to 2x more performance than the previous generation iSeries appliances.

-Looking at comparisons of iSeries i10800 vs. the r10000 or the iSeries i5800 vs. the r5000 you can see a 1.2x-2.4x increase in performance depending on which metric is looked at.
-From an SSL perspective the increase is 2.3x-10x for RSA based ciphers, and for Elliptical Curve rSeries will offload that processing to hardware, some older BIG-IP appliances may have had to process more modern ciphers in software.
+Looking at comparisons of iSeries i10800 versus the r10000 or the iSeries i5800 versus the r5000 you can see a 1.2x-2.4x increase in performance depending on which metric is looked at.
+From an SSL perspective the increase is 2.3x-10x for RSA based ciphers, and for Elliptical Curve, rSeries will offload that processing to hardware; some older BIG-IP appliances may have had to process more modern ciphers in software.

 .. image:: images/rseries_performance_and_sizing/image5.png
   :align: center